Large Noise in Variational Regularization: Outlook to the Bayesian approach

 where, in addition to the observational random noise $N$, we describe our prior beliefs about the unknown in terms of the probability distribution of the random variable $U:\Omega \to X$.
 The solution to the inverse problem is then the probability distribution of $U$ conditioned on a measurement outcome $F_\delta$.
 The posterior distribution now provides means for uncertainty quantification.

 The analysis of small noise limit, in Bayesian case also known as the theory of posterior consistency, has attracted a lot of interest in the last decade.
 Posterior convergence rates were first studied in \cite{Ghosal2000,Shen2001}.
 In those two papers Gaussian noise and prior are assumed and the interest is on the convergence of the approximated solution $U_\delta^\alpha$, generated by a 'true' $u^\dagger$, to the same truth $u^\dagger$.
-Similar convergence is further studied e.g. in papers \cite{Agapiou2013, Dashti13, Huang2004, Ray2013, Vollmer2013}.
+Similar convergence or the contraction of the whole posterior distribution is further studied e.g. in papers \cite{Agapiou2013, Dashti13, Huang2004, Monard2017, Ray2013, Vollmer2013}.
 In \cite{kekkonen14,kekkonen15} Bayesian cost estimator similar to (\ref{eq:Bayesian_cost}) in Gaussian case is considered.

 A widely used approach to extract information from a posteriori distribution is to find so-called maximum a posteriori (MAP) estimator.
 In finite dimensional problems, the MAP estimate maximizes a posteriori probability density function and is, loosely speaking, the most probable solution to the problem \eqref{eq:bayes}.
 In the infinite-dimensional case, the MAP estimator is less understood.
 In certain probabilistic models, the MAP estimate is known to minimize a problem of type \eqref{minimisation}.
 We refer to our earlier work in \cite{HelinBurger15,HL11} and other authors in \cite{Dashti13, DS15} for more discussion on the topic.
 We point out that, in general, the connection between the estimator induced by \eqref{minimisation} and the MAP estimate is not well-established.
 Despite this deficit, understanding the Bayes cost in such a case based on Bregman distance would be highly interesting for practical problems.